ppoffice/hexo-theme-icarus/source/_posts/en/Search-Plugins.md

 <div class="notification is-link is-size-6">

-The search plugins of Icarus is provided by [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno).
+The search plugins of Icarus are provided by [ppoffice/hexo-component-inferno](https://github.com/ppoffice/hexo-component-inferno).
-Please refer to it for a complete list of supported buttons and their configurations.
+Please refer to it for a complete list of supported plugins and their configurations.

 </div>